kelvinlegolas3/deviance-raft/README.md

 4. Know your RAFT© World directory by simply launching the game and click "Load World" and then click "Open World Folder Path".
 5. **Delete** all save files inside your **RAFT© World directory Deviance folder**, if there's any, then go to your **local repository Deviance folder** and copy all of the save files to your **RAFT© World directory Deviance folder**.
 6. Launch the game and you should be able to see the **Deviance** world in the World list with the **date time that mirrors closely to the commit date time in GitHub**.
 7. From this point, you're now hosting the latest changes of the **Deviance** world.
-Any save game that you will make will create another save folder in your RAFT© Deviance world directory.
+Any save game that you will make from this point will create another save folder in your RAFT© Deviance world directory.
 8. If you're about to logout, **don't forget to save**.
 9. **Delete** all save files inside your **local repository Deviance folder** then go to your **RAFT© World directory Deviance folder** and copy all of the save files to your **local repository Deviance folder**.
 This is to make sure that there is only one **latest** folder.
 10. Commit and push your changes by entering this command: